Who we are

 How we collect information

-Your information will be stored on 375’s web server and we will keep our own backup copy.
+Your information will be stored a Memset web server and on our own backup copy.
 We may also store your information in a digital format and on paper at our offices.
 We will keep your information secure by taking appropriate technical and organisational measures against its unauthorised or unlawful processing and against its accidental loss, destruction or damage.

 You have a statutory right to see a copy of the information we hold about you on payment of a fee, which is currently £10.
 Requests must be made in writing to the CSE office at the address stated in ‘Who we are’ above.
-If you wish to be removed from our database, you can unsubscribe by following the relevant links and instructions provided in our e-news.
+If you wish to be removed from the database, contact us on firstname.lastname@example.org.

 With whom we may share your data